ayonli/jsext/README.md

 ): ThreadedFunctions<M>;
 ```

-Wraps a module and run its functions in worker threads.
+Wraps a module so its functions are run in worker threads.

 In Node.js and Bun, the `module` can be either an ES module or a CommonJS module,
 **node_modules** and built-in modules are also supported.